dd9jn/rfc4880bis/crypto-refresh.md

 Subkey and Key packets may each be followed by a revocation Signature packet to indicate that the key is revoked.
 Revocation signatures are only accepted if they are issued by the key itself, or by a key that is authorized to issue revocations via a Revocation Key subpacket in a self-signature by the top-level key.

+The optional trailing Padding packet is a mechanism to defend against traffic analysis (see {{traffic-analysis}}).
+For maximum interoperability, if the Public-Key packet is a V4 key, the optional Padding packet SHOULD NOT be present unless the recipient has indicated that they are capable of ignoring it successfully.
+An implementation that is capable of receiving a transferable public key with a V5 Public-Key primary key MUST be able to accept (and ignore) the trailing optional Padding packet.

 Transferable public-key packet sequences may be concatenated to allow transferring multiple public keys in one operation.